kul-sudo/eportal-deprecated/README.md

 * refresh: refreshing the evolution
 * ▷/⏸︎: press ▷ to start/resume the evolution; press ⏸︎ to pause the evolution

-At the right part of the window, there can be found two sections: Selected species and Evolution:
+At the right part of the window, there can be found 2 sections: Selected species and Evolution:

 Selected species: